psi4/psi4/doc/sphinxman/source/sapt.rst

     energy('sapt2+(3)(ccd)-ct')
     energy('sapt2+3(ccd)-ct')

+For now, charge transfer computations are not available with open-shell SAPT0.

 A SAPT charge-transfer analysis will perform 5 HF computations: the dimer in the dimer basis, monomer A in the dimer basis, monomer B in the dimer basis, monomer A in the monomer A basis, and monomer B in the monomer B